 Created by the Oklahoma State Constitution, the Board of County Commissioners is composed of 3 Commissioners who are elected by the people.
 Comanche County is divided into 3 districts, as equal in population as possible, and numbered 1, 2, and 3.
 One Commissioner is elected to administer each district.
 Boundaries for the districts are set once every 10 years following the Federal census.

 The Board of County Commissioners is the administrative and management entity for Comanche County.
 Each Commissioner administers a district, and as a Board, they are all responsible for the county as a whole.
-Their collective duties include making orders and authorizations, inspecting and approving county programs, overseeing county finances, investigating the performance of county officials, and constructing and maintaining county infrastructure.
-The Board is also responsible for holding a regular meeting on the first Monday of each month.

 The Board is responsible for enforcing legislation passed by the State of Oklahoma Legislature.
 The Board does not make its own legislation, though they can make resolutions.